kentcdodds/babel-plugin-macros/README.md

 const styles = {red: '1f-d34j8rn43y587t'}
 ```

-If the css-in-js library supported babel-plugin-macros instead, then they wouldn't need
+If the css-in-js library supported babel-plugin-macros instead, then they
-their own babel plugin to compile these out; they could instead rely on
+wouldn't need their own babel plugin to compile these out; they could instead
-babel-plugin-macros to do it for them.
-So if a user already had babel-plugin-macros installed
+rely on babel-plugin-macros to do it for them.
+So if a user already had
-and configured with babel, then they wouldn't need to change their babel
+`babel-plugin-macros` installed and configured with babel, then they wouldn't
-configuration to get the compile-time benefits of the library.
-This would be
+need to change their babel configuration to get the compile-time benefits of the
-most useful if the boilerplate they were using came with babel-plugin-macros out of the
+library.
+This would be most useful if the boilerplate they were using came with
-box, which is what we're hoping will be true for create-react-app in the future.
+`babel-plugin-macros` out of the box, which is true for
+[`create-react-app`][cra].

 Although css-in-js is the most common example, there are lots of other things
 you could use `babel-plugin-macros` for, like: